 Course Format, Locations, and Times

-We currently do not offer distance learning options.
-The School of Nursing at The College of New Jersey places great emphasis on its role in developing a community of nursing professionals through intensive mentoring and fostering of collegial relationships.
-We have found that the interactions necessary to achieve these goals occur best in an interactive classroom setting.
+The College of New Jersey School of Nursing, Health, and Exercise Science places great emphasis on its role in developing a community of nursing professionals through intensive mentoring and fostering collegial relationships.
+We have found that the interactions necessary to achieve these goals occur are best achieved in an interactive classroom setting .

-All lecture and seminar classes are held on TCNJ’s campus, except for the Neonatal NP specialty courses.
-The NNP program is a consortium based program and NNP specialty courses are offered on the Thomas Jefferson University campus in Philadelphia.
+All face to face lecture and seminar classes are held on TCNJ’s campus with the exception of the Neonatal NP specialty courses.
+The NNP program is a consortium-based program, and NNP specialty courses are offered on the Thomas Jefferson University campus in Philadelphia.

 Most classes are offered during the evenings, although some required classes and activities may be offered during the day.